Diocese of Paterson: Sexual abuse

-In 1985, Mark Serrano reported to the Diocese of Paterson that he was sexually abused as a child by Reverend James Hanley, a pastor of St. Joseph's Parish.
+In 1985, Mark Serrano reported to the Diocese of Paterson that he was sexually abused as a child by James Hanley, a pastor of St. Joseph's Parish.
 The abuse started when Serrano was age nine in 1974 and continued until he was age 16.
-It included sodomy, oral sex and forced masturbation.
 The diocese removed Hanley from ministry in 1986 and paid a $241,000 financial settlement to Serrano and his family.
 Hanley was laicized by the Vatican at his own request in 2003.

-Timothy J. Brennan pleaded guilty in 1987 to aggravated sexual contact in 1984 with a 15-year-old student while teaching at Delbarton High School in Morris County.
+Timothy J. Brennan, a religious order priest, pleaded guilty in 1987 to aggravated sexual contact in 1984 with a 15-year-old student while teaching at Delbarton High School in Morris County.
 Receiving a one-year suspended sentence, his religious order, St. Mary’s Abbey, sent him to treatment.
-Brennan then went to work in the Diocese of Rochester, which was not alerted to his conviction.
+Brennan then went to work in the Diocese of Rochester, which was not alerted to the priest's previous conviction.
 In 2002, St. Mary’s Abbey permanently removed Brennan from ministry.

-The Diocese of Paterson in May 1987 received allegations of sexual abuse against Reverend Jose Alonso, rector of St. Joseph Cathedral.
+The Diocese of Paterson in May 1987 received allegations of sexual abuse against Jose Alonso, rector of St. Joseph Cathedral.
 He was accused of abusing two teenage brothers.
 The diocese sent Alonso to the Servants of the Paraclete facility in New Mexico for treatment and immediately notified local authorities.
 Earlier in the 1980s, the diocese had received complaints about Alonso.
-After receiving reports supporting Alonso from two priests who worked with him, Bishop Rodimer had dismissed the accusations.
-Later in 1987, Alonso was charged with sexual abuse of the two brothers.
-He was convicted and sentenced to five years in prison.
+Later in 1987, Alonso was convicted and sentenced to five years in prison.

 In 2004, the diocese settled lawsuits from 27 victims of sexual abuse by Hanley, Alonso and several other clerics.
 In February 2019, the diocese released the names of 28 clergy with credible accusations of sexually abusing children since 1940.
 In December 2019, more accusers of Hanley filed new lawsuits against the diocese.
 By 2020, the names of 40 accused clergy listed were made public.

-On February 9, 2020, it was reported that all five Catholic dioceses across the state of New Jersey, including the Diocese of Paterson, had paid over $11 million to compensate 105 claims of sex abuse committed by Catholic clergy.
-Of these 105 claims, 98 were compensated through financial settlements.

-On August 10, 2020, former Bishop Rodimer's decision to approve of the Vatican naming Bishop Arthur Serratelli as his successor came under criticism.
-This was due to revelations that he had learned about sex abuse allegations facing Serratelli's former Newark superior, then Cardinal Theodore McCarrick.
-It was also revealed that a Diocese of Paterson official had informed Rodimer at the time of allegations that McCarrick had sexually abused boys at his beach house and that Rodimer then claimed to the official that he would contact the Vatican's U.S. representatives.
+A jury in October 2025 awarded a $5 million judgement to a man who claimed to have been sexually assaulted by Richard Lott, a religious order priest, during the 1970s.
+The judgement was shared by the diocese and the Order of St. Benedict of New Jersey.
+The Benedictines operated the Delbarton School, the site of the alleged crime.